Back to Kemp Acoustics Home

 modes.
 This time in order to include the fact that the volume velocity is

-zero on we must perform the integration over surface 2:
+we must perform the integration over surface 2:

 |